michael-lahm/EJournal/README.md

 # EJournal
-Electronic journal working in the windows console
+Working in windows console
-Imitation of the basic functions of an electronic diary
+Imitation of the basic functions of an electronic journal

 Implemented function:
 1) Intarface Director